JoseCoelho25/dog-facts/README.md

 # React Dog Facts API - React+Vite & Tailwind -

-This is a project i took the idea during my React classes and decided to do it on react!

-The project consists of a responsive site using react, and tailwind for the design with the following:
+The project consists of a responsive site using react+Vite, and tailwind for the design with the following:

 - Render an initial list of items to the page (from dog API);
 - Implement controls to remove existing items;